On the string topology of symmetric spaces of higher rank: Introduction

-\end{thm} This theorem shows that the Chas-Sullivan product of compact symmetric spaces of higher rank is highly non-trivial.
+Moreover, for each $m\in\mathbb{N}$ the multiplication with $\Theta$ gives an isomorphism from the loop space homology generated by the critical manifold $\Sigma_{\gamma^m}$ to the homology generated by $\Sigma_{\gamma^{ m+1}}$. \end{thm} It will be made clear in Section \ref{sec_chas_sullivan} what we mean by the homology generated by the critical manifold $\Sigma_{\gamma^m}$ for $m\in\mathbb{N}$.
+This theorem shows that the Chas-Sullivan product of compact symmetric spaces of higher rank is highly non-trivial.
 In particular, we argue that if the rank $r$ of the compact symmetric space $M$ satisfies $r\geq 2$, then there are infinitely many critical manifolds consisting of prime closed geodesics, each of which induces a non-nilpotent homology class.
 We also show that the Chas-Sullivan product of classes associated to a critical manifold $\Sigma_{\gamma^{m_1}}$ and classes associated to $\Sigma_{\gamma^{m_2}}$ is strongly related to the intersection product in the manifold $\Sigma \cong \Sigma_{\gamma^{m_1}} \cong \Sigma_{\gamma^{m_2}}$.
 See Theorem \ref{theorem_cs_intersection} for details.

-Furthermore, we study the string topology coproduct on the based loop space of a compact symmetric space as well as the coproduct on the corresponding free loop space. \begin{thm}[Corollary \ref{cor_triviality_based} and Proposition \ref{prop_wc_classes}] Let $M$ be a compact simply connected symmetric space of rank greater than or equal to $2$. \begin{enumerate} \item The based coproduct $\vee_{\Omega}$ on the homology of the based loop space $\mathrm{H}_*(\Omega M,p_0;\ZZ_2)$ is trivial. \item To every non-trivial critical manifold $\Sigma\subseteq \Lambda M$ of the energy functional one can associate a homology class $[W_{\Sigma}]\in\mathrm{H}_{\mathrm{ind}(\Sigma)}(\Lambda M,M; \ZZ_2)$ which has trivial string topology coproduct. \end{enumerate} \end{thm} Note that this result shows that the Goresky-Hingston product behaves quite differently when one compares compact symmetric spaces of rank $1$ and of higher rank, since in the rank $1$ case the dual of the class $[W_{\Sigma}]$ in cohomology is non-nilpotent in the Goresky-Hingston algebra.
+Furthermore, we study the string topology coproduct on the based loop space of a compact symmetric space as well as the coproduct on the corresponding free loop space. \begin{thm}[Corollary \ref{cor_triviality_based} and Proposition \ref{prop_wc_classes}] Let $M$ be a compact simply connected symmetric space of rank greater than or equal to $2$ with baseopint $p_0\in M$. \begin{enumerate} \item The based coproduct $\vee_{\Omega}$ on the homology of the based loop space $\mathrm{H}_*(\Omega M,p_0;\ZZ_2)$ is trivial. \item To every non-trivial critical manifold $\Sigma\subseteq \Lambda M$ of the energy functional one can associate a homology class $[W_{\Sigma}]\in\mathrm{H}_{\mathrm{ind}(\Sigma)}(\Lambda M,M; \ZZ_2)$, which has trivial string topology coproduct. \end{enumerate} \end{thm} Note that this result shows that the Goresky-Hingston product behaves quite differently when one compares compact symmetric spaces of rank $1$ and of higher rank, since in the rank $1$ case the dual of the class $[W_{\Sigma}]$ in cohomology is non-nilpotent in the Goresky-Hingston algebra.
 In contrast to this, our results for the Chas-Sullivan product show that the Chas-Sullivan product for higher rank symmetric spaces behaves very similarly to the rank $1$ case.
+It would be interesting to understand how this discrepancy between the rank $1$ case and the higher rank case fits together with the infinitesimal BV bialgebra structure discussed in \cite{cieliebak2020poincar} and \cite{latschev2024bv}.

 Finally, we show that for a product of compact symmetric spaces the string topology coproduct vanishes on a large subspace of the homology of the free loop space.